Tesco addresses shortage of popular food item after customer concern

 “WHERE ARE THE BEANS AT TESCO,” another rather concerned shopper posted.

-Weeks after axing a popular Clubcard feature, Tesco has now apologised for the lack of beans, which have been affected by a supply issue, telling shoppers: “We apologise for the inconvenience caused.”
+Weeks after axeing a popular Clubcard feature, Tesco has now apologised for the lack of beans, which have been affected by a supply issue, telling shoppers: “We apologise for the inconvenience caused.”

 Other brands of the item are available, but Tesco’s own-brand beans are a cheaper version favoured by many customers.
 The shop’s own-brand baked beans in tomato sauce is in stock as normal.